Do you need a new office chair?

-- Height: You should be able to sit comfortably, feet flat on the floor with your knees at a 90 degree angle.
+- Height: You should be able to sit comfortably, feet flat on the floor with your knees at a 90-degree angle.
 Look for a seat with a pneumatic lever you can raise or lower while seated.

 Arms: Armrests take the pressure off your shoulders and neck which is especially important if you sit at the computer for a significant part of the day.
 When typing, your forearms should be just above the armrest, with your elbows resting on it.
 Look for armrests that adjust for both height and position to accommodate different activities.

 Back: We all have a natural curve in the lower part of our spine, and it’s this area, the lumbar region, that can cause the most problems if not properly supported.
-That’s why a good office chair should include a lumbar support with adjustments for up and down, as well as forwards and backwards to suit the natural angle of your spine.
-It should be high enough to support your shoulder and neck, while allowing for movement so you can reach for items when you need them.
+That’s why a good office chair should include lumbar support with adjustments for up and down, as well as forwards and backward to suit the natural angle of your spine.
+It should be high enough to support your shoulder and neck while allowing for movement so you can reach for items when you need them.
 Spend a lot of time on the phone?
 Then you may want to check out chair backs that recline to suit your posture.

 Seat width and depth: Look for a chair that gives enough depth in the seat so you have two to four inches between the back of your knees and the edge of the seat.
 The width should be at least one inch wider than your hips and thighs.

-Headrests and footrests: These features aren’t for everyone, but may be right for you.
+Headrests and footrests: These features aren’t for everyone, but maybe right for you.
 Headrests provide good support and prevent neck pain when talking on the phone in a more reclined position.
-If you want a footrest, select a free-standing one that allows you to rest your feet, keeping your knees at a 90 degree angle.
+If you want a footrest, select a free-standing one that allows you to rest your feet, keeping your knees at a 90-degree angle.